schmittjoaopedro/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 To compare the diferrence in measurements of the weekdays against the weekends we do two plots comparing the values.
 For this we did a new column to the dataset called weekday that store the factor *weekday* or *weekend*.
+We use the function wday because in other regions of the world we can have problens with traductions.

 ```r